 How big is the school?

-RGS The Grange is a big and vibrant school of approximately 370 pupils.
+RGS The Grange is a vibrant school of approximately 370 pupils.
 It caters for pupils aged from two to eleven years.

 What are the class sizes?